Generic selectors

 Dried frozen shrimp.
 Don't taste 'fishy', they just add a layer of umami

-Yes, there are a lot of ingredients, but if you use cooked chicken and/or shrimp the dish comes together quite fast.
+Yes — there are a lot of ingredients.
+But if you’re using cooked chicken and/or shrimp, the dish comes together fast.

-The garnishes are not mandatory, but the do make the dish “authentic”
+The garnishes aren’t mandatory, but they do make the dish feel complete — and a lot more authentic.

 • Chicken, cooked